alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 ### Workflow

 **Level**

 Click on the object in the scene, write a comment, choose priority and click *Create Task*.
 The note will be automatically aligned with the selected object.
 By default, a newly created note will stay selected, this can be disabled in the config section.

 If no object is selected, a note will be created in front of the camera.

 **Blueprints**

-Open the config section and set paths where the plugin should look for your blueprints assets.
-The default is `/Game/` which is the root folder but you should customize this according to your project.
+Open the config section and set explicit paths where the plugin should look for your blueprints assets.
+The default is `/Game/` which is the Content root folder but you should customize this according to your project.

 There are 2 ways of how to convert your comment into TODO.

-Firstly, every comment that starts with *TODO:* will be converted. e.g. `TODO: Fix this` You can define your own search word if needed in the config section.
+1. Every comment that starts with *TODO:* will be converted. e.g. `TODO: My important task` You can define your own search word if needed in the config section.

-The second option how to convert comment to a task is to check *Color Bubble* in comment *Details* (see picture).
+2. The second option how to convert comment to a task is to check *Color Bubble* in comment *Details* (see picture).
 In this case, you don't need to start your comments with the search word.

 ![fixthis](/Resources/color_bubble.png)

-> Note: Search options will be improved in the next release.
+> Note: Definition of search paths will be improved in the next release!
 I'm working on a more user-friendly way of selecting folders.
 Also, I'm not providing recursiveness because this should be an expensive operation - speaking of big projects.

 ### Shortcuts
 G - toggle show/hide of notes in the level